← Back to Blog

 Something specific about them: [recent post, shared connection, company news, etc.]

-Why I'm reaching out: [genuine reason, not a sales pitch]
+Why I'm reaching out: [genuine reason, not a pitch]

 Limit: 280 characters.
-No pitch.
+No sales pitch.
 Make them want to connect.

-Every rep has deals that sit in "evaluation" for months.
-Use this to diagnose and strategize:
+Every rep has deals sitting in evaluation for months.
+Use this prompt to get outside perspective on what is actually happening and what to do about it:

 I have a deal that's been stuck for [X weeks].
 Here's the situation: